The Clear

 The next week I got to see Bear Number 2.

-It seems the same night after Tommy and Hazel had showed me their bear
+After Tommy and Hazel had showed me their bear

-enough, this time another couple from the group, Bruce and Margaret Baird,
+This time another couple from the group, Bruce and Margaret Baird,

 entered and won.